didiooi/beginnersguideML/README.md

 At the same time, go out of your comfort zone and go meet other people in the field around you area using [MeetUp](http://www.meetup.com/) or [Eventbrite](https://www.eventbrite.com).
 From finding them out in the summer 2017, I now regularly go to [Houston Data Science](https://www.meetup.com/Houston-Data-Science/), [Houston Machine Learning](https://www.meetup.com/Houston-Machine-Learning/), [Houston Energy Data Science](https://www.meetup.com/Houston-Energy-Data-Science-Meetup/) and [Houston Data Visualization](https://www.meetup.com/Houston-Data-Visualization-Meetup/) groups.

-Last but not least, figure out which **industries you are interested in**, find out about what or how they are integrating traditional methods and products with advanced analytics and emerging technologies into their existing or future products, workflow or supply chain etc.
+Last but not least, learn how it is being applied in the real world.
+Start by figuring out which **industries you are interested in**, find out about what or how they are integrating traditional methods and products with advanced analytics and emerging technologies into their existing or future products, workflow or supply chain etc. Then VOILA!
+Your journey begin

 ## Introduction